What to expect: I'm a review admin

 Doing reviews at a company can feel like directing an orchestra—there are a lot of moving parts and people to manage.
 To take the burden off of review admins, we automatically inform review participants of important milestones, remind them when something is due, and send emails that are action-based (meaning when someone takes an action, the email is triggered).
 While most of our emails are automated, we do allow review admins to manage some review emails from the company notifications page.
 Additionally, here's a full list of email notifications that may be sent out during a review cycle.

-Create answer templates (optional)
+[Optional] Create answer templates

 An answer template is a set of opinion-scale ratings that can be applied to opinion-scale questions in a question template.
-15Five's default answer template is strongly disagree, disagree, neutral, agree, strongly agree.
+15Five's default answer template is: strongly disagree, disagree, neutral, agree, strongly agree.
 But if you prefer to use a different scale, you can create a custom answer template.

 Answer templates can be reused and applied to any opinion-scale question in a review cycle.

-Create question templates
+3. Creating custom question templates

-Create a Performance Ratings+ template, formula, and rubric
+[Optional] Create a Performance Ratings+ template, formula, and rubric

 Performance Ratings templates are applied to question templates.
-Check out the "Performance Ratings+" section of our Help Center for details about the what and the how of Performance Ratings+.
+Check out the "Use Performance Ratings+ in a review cycle" section of our Help Center for more information.

 Create the review cycle

-During the review cycle- it's show time!
+During the review cycle: It's show time!

-You launched your review cycle- now what?
+You launched your review cycle - now what?
 This section walks through scenarios and logistics that may prove helpful as your team completes the review cycle.

-Add or remove a participant
+Add or remove participants

 We understand that changes happen.
 If you find yourself in a situation in which you need to either add or remove participants to/from an active review cycle, you can do so by following the steps in our "Add or remove a review cycle participant" Help Center article.